hafidzyami/GaneshaDCERT/docs/DID_AUTHENTICATION.md

    - Extracts JWT from `Authorization: Bearer <token>` header
    - Decodes JWT to get payload (including `iss` which contains the DID)
    - Fetches public key from DID document on blockchain
-   - **Verifies that the signature was created by signing the DID (value of `iss`)**
+   - **Verifies JWT signature using standard JWT verification (signs "header.payload")**
-   - "Opens" the signature using the public key and compares with the DID
+   - Signature is valid if it was created with the private key corresponding to the public key
    - Validates that `iss` matches `sub` and token is not expired

 3. **Request proceeds:**